Giro d'Italia: Mountains classification

 The mountains classification is the second oldest jersey awarding classification in the Giro d'Italia.
 The mountains classification was added to the Giro d'Italia in 1933 Giro d'Italia and was first won by Alfredo Binda.
 During mountain stages of the race, points are awarded to the rider who is first to reach the top of each significant climb.
 Points are also awarded for riders who closely follow the leader up each climb.
 The number of points awarded varies according to the hill classification, which is determined by the steepness and length of the course.

 The climbers' jersey is worn by the rider who, at the start of each stage, has the largest number of climbing points.
 If a rider leads two or more of the categories, the climbers' jersey is worn by the rider in second, or third, place in that contest.
 At the end of the Giro, the rider holding the most climbing points wins the classification.
 In fact, some riders, particularly those who are neither sprinters nor particularly good at time-trialing, may attempt only to win this particular competition within the race.
 The Giro has four categories of mountains.
 They range from category 4, the easiest, to category 1, the hardest.
 There is also the Cima Coppi, the highest point reached in a particular Giro, which is worth more points than the race's other first-category climbs.
 Gino Bartali has won the mountains classification a record seven times.

 The classification awarded no jersey to the leader until the 1974 Giro d'Italia, when the organizers decided to award a green jersey to the leader.
 The green jersey was used until 2012, when the classification's sponsor, Banca Mediolanum, renewed its sponsorship for another four years and desired the jersey to be blue rather than green.

 The point distribution for the mountains is as follows:

+The points that are gained by consecutive riders reaching a mountain top are distributed according to 5 categories:

+The figures in brackets are awarded if the first category climb is also the stage finish.